 - Post-pancreatectomy patients who fail to take their enzyme supplements

-- Symptoms are exacerbated by increased food intake, and are relieved by fasting
+Symptoms are usually exacerbated by increased food intake, and are relieved by fasting